 Every now and then I get the chance to free ramble ideas in what some people call an interview.
 Well, Marc over at Surf Talk Radio thought it would be a good idea to talk wine and waves with me.
 You can listen below to 16 minutes of my usual nonsense but in living audio form instead of just written words.
 Oh my!
-(Sorry, media player used by this site only works on Chrome and Safari)

 It's not much of a secret that us winemakers drink plenty of coffee and beer to keep ourselves awake and sane during the harvest.
 The other tool most often invoked to keep the body and mind moving forward is music.
 The cavernous nature of a winery cellar, with its mix of concrete, steel and wood makes for a uniquely rich listening environment.
 Full of soft reverb and warm low end.
 Every harvest a few songs stick out, getting repeated often enough that they become intrinsic parts of the vintage.
 I still can't drink any 2009 wines without hearing Basic Space on repeat in my head.
 So in that spirit, here were the songs that most influenced the wines of 2013.